rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.423 Errata leaves

-<a name="6.21.423.1">6.21.423.1</a> Include errata leaves (but not errata slips) in the extent statement whether or not they are conjugate with another leaf of the manifestation.
+<a name="6.21.423.1">6.21.423.1</a> Include errata leaves (but not errata slips) in Extent of manifestation whether or not they are integral to a gathering.
 Always record the presence of errata leaves and errata slips as [Supplementary content](/DCRMR/additional-notes/Supplementary-content/) (see [9.33.31.1](/DCRMR/additional-notes/Supplementary-content/#9.33.31.1)).

 > Example:
 > Extent of manifestation: <CITE>[2], 46, [2] pages</CITE>